litprog/litprog/lit_v2/34_writing_style.md

 making sense.

+#### Constraints/Assertions/API-Boundaries

+Compartmentalization and separation of concerns are the key to understanding a large project composed of many modules.
+The more and the deeper multiple modules reference each other and especially if they reference each other in a circular fassion, the more difficult it becomes to understand the whole.

 #### Thing of Owner

 When expressing a relationship between `x` and `y`, prefer `x` of `y` as opposed to `y`'s `x`. `x` of `y` doesn't involve quotes (which is especially good when , it sounds more punchy and is therefore clearer.

 #### Hedging is Giving in to Bullies